 There could be offsets to the delay and cost if, as a result of this, we design and manufacture many more of the components we need here at home.
 What exactly can the Government do to make that more likely to create jobs and technology?

 Basically, the Government’s mobile telephony strategy is in tatters.
-What is particularly sad is that it was not only predictable; it was predicted, by dozens of Members of Parliament who kept saying to the Government that this was where we would get to in the end.
-I just wish they sometimes would listen to their own Back Benchers, and obviously Opposition Back Benchers as well.
+What is particularly sad is that it was not only predictable but predicted, by dozens of Members of Parliament who kept saying to the Government that this was where we would get to in the end.
+I just wish they would sometimes listen to their own Back Benchers, and obviously to Opposition Back Benchers as well.
 There is unity in the House on this matter, and there has been for some time.

 As ever, the hon.
 Gentleman is very good at false indignation and theatrics, but in reality it is this Government, unlike the last Labour Government, who have, for the first time, set out a clear date, which will be enshrined in statute, to remove Huawei equipment, and we are stopping the flow into the networks.
 To do all that, we have to bring forward the telecoms security Bill, which I have said will happen in the autumn.
 I believe that autumn falls in the months of September, October and November.

-However, we should also expect repercussions from China, and to that end I strongly believe that this must be the start of a wider strategic foreign policy reset.
-Tactical announcements about sending carriers to the South China sea are all very well, but they must form part of a wider international collective western resolve to defend our values and our standards, in which China is very much welcome to participate and I hope the UK will play a leading role.
+However, we should also expect repercussions from China, and for that reason I strongly believe that this must be the start of a wider strategic foreign policy reset.
+Tactical announcements about sending carriers to the South China sea are all very well, but they must form part of a wider international collective western resolve to defend our values and our standards, in which China is very welcome to participate and in which I hope the UK will play a leading role.